-The new version of RAM has been significantly simplified and, as in 2018, has seven standards (compared with 17 in the first version).
+The present version of RAM has been significantly simplified and has seven standards (compared with 17 in the first version).
 It consists nevertheless of the same three main assessment areas: applicant, programme and project plans and the results achieved.
 See the appendix for a summary of the standards.
 The following questions are assessed: